SBNSoftware/SBNSoftware.github.io/SBNYoung/Git_Intro.md

 * `git status`: Tells you which local branch you are working on and which files you have modified or staged for commit.
 * `git add <file>`: Stages a file for commit.
 * `git commit`: Creates a new Git commit.
-* 'git pull <repository> <branch_name>` e.g. `git pull origin master`: Merge the committed changes in the given branch on the remote repository with your local working branch.
+* `git pull <repository> <branch_name>` e.g. `git pull origin master`: Merge the committed changes in the given branch on the remote repository with your local working branch.
-* 'git push <repository> <branch_name>` e.g. `git push origin master`: Merge the committed changes in the current branch on your local repository with the specified branch on the remote repository.
+* `git push <repository> <branch_name>` e.g. `git push origin master`: Merge the committed changes in the current branch on your local repository with the specified branch on the remote repository.
 * `git checkout <branch_name>`: Switch your working local branch to branch_name.
 * `git branch <branch_name>` or `git checkout -b <branch_name>`: Create a new branch and switch your local working branch to that new branch.
 * `git diff`: Allows you to compare two files - specifically your local changes to the last commit.